FabLabWgtn/Wavy/_posts/2016-01-28-Open-Design-Inspiration.md

 <h3>Wooden Ripple</h3>

-<iframe src="../Examplars/Inspirations/Water Experiment No. 33 Automata Video.webm" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="/Examplars/Inspirations/Water Experiment Automata.webm" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
-<iframe src="../Examplars/Inspirations/WOODEN RIPPLE EFFECT...
-AN INVENTION !! by Artist Robert Andrew.webm" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="/Examplars/Inspirations/wooden ripple effect by Robert Andrew.webm" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 <p>inspired by the work of Reuben Margolin these kinetic sculptures use a simple mechanic to create organic movement.This work has huge potential to be developed and applied to the Kerf Lamp.</p>